eduvpn/documentation/API_V3.md

 e4C2dNBB7k/U8KjS+xZdbicbZsqR1BqWIr1l924P3R4=
 ```

-If the server supports both OpenVPN and WireGuard it is up to the server to
+If the server supports both OpenVPN and WireGuard the server will have a
+preference for which protocol to use.
+If nothing was configured in the server,
+this will be OpenVPN.

-decide which protocol to use.
-The client can however override this decision
+The client can however override this decision using the `vpn_proto` parameter,
-using the `vpn_proto` parameter, e.g.:
+e.g.:

 ```bash
     -d "vpn_proto=wireguard"
 ```

 The client MUST NOT specify a protocol not part of the `vpn_proto`
 value of the `/info` response for this profile.
-Specifying the protocol is
-useful for the situation where WireGuard is preferred, but does not work for
-example where UDP connectivity is broken, but OpenVPN might, e.g. over TCP.
+See
+[VPN Protocol Selection](#vpn-protocol-selection) for more information on how
+to use this and implement in the application.

 The `tcp_only` parameter is used for OpenVPN.
 The returned configuration file
 will then only includes `remote` lines with TCP ports and omit the UDP ports,